 7. Keep Up With Your Vitamins

-Once occurred, split ends can’t be repaired but only made to look less obvious.
+Once occurred, split ends can’t be repaired but only made to look less noticeable.

 Ideally, you avoid all external factors to prevent hair splits.

-Yet, if you do that and still have split ends, you might want to look at internal factors, such as an incomplete diet or the lack of key vitamins and minerals.
+Yet, if you do that and still have split ends, you might want to look at internal factors, such as an incomplete diet or the lack of crucial vitamins and minerals.

 The following products below are highly recommended by hair experts, known to provide your body and hair with all essentials required for healthy hair growth:

 Women’s Hair Growth Supplements